 Ice is dangerous to shipping.
-As well as the obvious danger of being holed and sunk, a ship can be trapped by close ice and forced to drift for hundreds or thousands of miles over months or more than a year.
-Ships used in the polar regions ships today are usually strengthened to resist ice pressure, some have the right shape, design and enough power to actively drive through ice, the icebreakers.
+As well as the obvious danger of being holed and sunk, ships have been trapped by close ice and forced to drift for hundreds or thousands of miles over months or more than a year.
+Ships used in the polar regions ships today are usually strengthened to resist ice pressure, some have the right shape, design and enough power to actively drive through ice, the Icebreakers.

 Such strengthening was designed to help the ship push through ice and also in case the ship was "nipped" by the ice.
 Nipped is an innocuous sounding word to describe a terrible and powerful event when ice floes around a ship driven by winds and tides (often many miles distant) push against the ship trapping it as if in a vice and causing damage - sometimes damage enough to reduce the ship to match-wood.

 Such damage might be survivable, it might cause the loss of the ship when the ice finally relents - the ship now no longer being able to float as happened to Shackleton's Endurance or it might cause the loss of the ship in as little as 15 minutes from first pressure being exerted.
 In the days of wooden ships, the only large vessel that could survive such treatment was the Fram, built for Fridtjof Nansen.
 The Fram was prodigiously strong, but it's chief defence was that when squeezed from the sides it would respond by rising up due to a rounded hull shape, though even the mighty Fram at one point looked to be be in danger when ice floes rose up to such an extent that they might fall on it and prevent it rising when squeezed.
 They didn't though and it survived.